lifebit-ai/gwas/docs/cb_integration.md

 Adds a script that takes the phenotypic data and metadata associated and performs the following tasks:
 - Cleans the data from files with missing genotypic data
-- Reads column by column selected by the user and applies a corresponding aggregation multiple measurements and additionally transform the data if needed.
+- Reads column by column selected by the user and applies a corresponding aggregation for multiple measurements and additionally transform the data if needed.
 Currently, is compatible with:
   - Categorical (multi-level or not) -> Selects the first measurement until querying is allowed.
-Adds unknown label for NA, but they are not selected for contrast.
+    - Adds `Unknown` label instead of NA, they are treated as another group in analysis downstream and used as part of controls (when contrast group is specified) or as a constrast group (if no contrast group is specified)  -> **This behaviour will be reviewed in the future and modified accordingly.**
-  - Integer/Continuous -> Applies aggregation using mean, min, max, avg across measurements (instances and arrays) and transformation (log, log2, Z-score, None).
-It does the transformation by applying it by grouping all the arrays of an instance, and then transforming the resulting summarised instances.
+  - Integer/Continuous -> Applies aggregation using mean, min, max, avg across measurements (instances and arrays) and transformation (log, log10, log2, Z-score, None).
+    - The aggregation by applying it by grouping all the arrays of an instance, and then aggregating again the resulting summarised instances.
+    - If NAs are present across arrays the aggregation will ignore them when computing the aggregation.
-  - Dates and Time -> transforms it into YYYYMMDD integer which can be used as covariates
+  - Dates and Time -> transforms them into `YYYYMMDD` integer which can be used as covariates
   - Text -> Removes free text
 - Generates `.phe` file for GWAS

-Assumes that sex comes from `participant phenotypic sex` -> This behaviour will be change in the future.
+Note: It doesn't assume that sex comes from any column in particular.
+If present it will be kept as a covariate for GWAS and transformed as any other categorical variable.

 ## 3. **Multiple design matrices**